PRO FOOTBALL’s GREATEST TEAMS:

 Notes: These teams made Curly Lambeau a Hall of Fame Coach.
 Lewellan handled the ball on just about every play.
 He mostly ran the ball, but on 3rd and long would throw.

 The game was more like Rugby than modern football.
-They did beat the second place New York Giants (13-1-1) in 1929, then again in 1930, losing 13-6.
+They did beat the second place New York Giants (13-1-1) in 1929, then played them again in 1930, losing 13-6.
 In 1931 they never met the second place 11-3 Portsmouth Spartans.
 The league as we know really didn’t exist until about 1933.

 - 1940-41 Chicago Bears NFL Champions